 "If plays were put in time capsules, future generations would get a sharp-toothed profile of life in the U.S. in the past decade and a half from the works of Sam Shepard."—Time

 "Sam Shepard is the most exciting presence in the movie world and one of the most gifted writers ever to work on the American stage."—Marsha Norman, Pulitzer prizewinning author of ‘Night, Mother.

 "One of our best and most challenging playwrights…his plays are a form of exorcism: magical, sometimes surreal rituals that grapple with the demonic forces in the American landscape."—Newsweek

 "His plays are stunning in thier originality, defiant and inscrutable."—Esquire

 "Sam Shepard is phenomenal..the best practicing American playwright."—The New Republic

-Sam Shepard is the Pulitzer Prize–winning author of more than forty-five plays.
-As an actor, he has appeared in more than thirty films, receiving an Oscar nomination in 1984 for The Right Stuff.
-He was a finalist for the W….
-More about Sam Shepard
+SAM SHEPARD is the Pulitzer Prize-winning author of more than fifty-five plays and three story collections.
+As an actor, he has appeared in more than sixty films, and received an Oscar nomination in 1984 for The Right Stuff.
+He was a finalist… More about Sam Shepard